 It is the intent of Broward Technical Colleges to provide the best educational opportunity possible that will prepare individuals to make a positive contribution to their chosen occupation.
 It is expected that every Workforce Education student will demonstrate attendance habits consistent with the expectations of the workplace.
 Instructors and counselors/advisors may offer intervention strategies where attendance is affecting the educational progress of the student.
-All postsecondary students will assume responsibility for making up missed assignments in a timely manner in order to stay current with program progression.
+All postsecondary students will assume responsibility for making up missed assignments as determined by course syllabus, in order to stay current with program progression.